Everything You Need to Know About Tree and Spring Pollen Allergies 2024

 Although, our mild temperatures tend to attract folks from more frigid regions, that doesn’t mean our “cool” seasons are completely free of any downsides.
 In fact, if you’re allergic to tree pollen — one of the most common allergens we have here on the First Coast — you know this all too well.

 Across most of the country, trees don’t release their pollen until early spring.
-But, thanks to our temperate climate here in North Florida, local trees usually start producing an abundance of pollen starting in early February (but that could start as early as December).
+But, thanks to our temperate climate here in North Florida, local trees usually start producing an abundance of pollen starting in early February (and sometimes as early as December).
 In 2023 pollen hit early because of a warm February and March, this year we’ve only had a few freezes which is allowing pollen to start in earnest.
 And if you’ve been outside at all this February, we’re sure you’ve seen the yellow dust covering your cars and surfaces already!

 If you suffer from tree pollen sensitivity, here’s a helpful guide for tree pollen allergies and our best advice for controlling a reaction this spring season.